Tabletop Game / Candy Land

 - The Chosen One: The enclosed backstory says King Kandy's daughter, Princess Lolly, picked which kids would go find him.

-- Chuck Cunningham Syndrome: Earlier versions had a Satyr, Plumpy, rather than Mama Gingertree.
+- Earlier versions had a satyr, Plumpy, rather than Mama Gingertree.

 - Mama Gingertree, Mr. Mint, Jolly, and Grandma Nutt do not appear in the World of Sweets version.